Tennant Creek: Transport

 Tennant Creek has been accessible by train since the completion of the Adelaide-Darwin railway north from Alice Springs in 2004.
 The Ghan, run by Great Southern Rail between Adelaide and Darwin, passes twice weekly in each direction.

 Tennant Creek is serviced by Tennant Creek Airport, with scheduled flights to Alice Springs and Darwin.
 Outback Airlines currently services Tennant Creek, providing mining charters between Alice Springs and Tennant Creek with seats available to the general public.

-Tennant Creek has daily coach services from Darwin, Alice Springs, and previously Queensland (closed due to COVID-19).
+Tennant Creek has daily coach services from Darwin, Alice Springs, and previously Queensland (closed due to the COVID-19 pandemic).
 The Barkly Tablelands are best explored via Tennant Creek, which can be accessed on the fully sealed Explorer's Way, 1,000 kilometres south of Darwin, 670 kilometres south of Katherine and 510 kilometres north of Alice Springs.
 The Overlander's Way (Barkly Highway) is another tourism drive from Queensland that meets the Explorer's Way at Threeways – 25 kilometres north of Tennant Creek.

 In May 2005, Minemakers and ATEC signed an agreement to study a 250 km open access railway from Tennant Creek to Wonarah.

 Historically, there has been suggestion of a rail link between Tennant Creek and Mount Isa.
 This link would allow resources companies to gain access to both the Adelaide-Darwin (The Ghan) and Townsville-Mount Isa (The Inlander) lines.
-The missing rail link would also provide rail passengers with direct rail access to Darwin from the East Coast of Australia.
+The missing rail link would also provide rail passengers with direct rail access to Darwin from the east coast of Australia.
 The Australian Defence Force may also use the link to provide a rail access between the 1st Brigade in Darwin, and the 3rd Brigade in Townsville.

 Education

 Tennant Creek has a primary and high school.
-In the 1970s and '80s, secondary students tended to leave Tennant Creek and board at secondary schools in Darwin and Alice Springs, but today young people prefer to remain at schools in Tennant Creek.
+In the 1970s and 1980s, secondary students tended to leave Tennant Creek and board at secondary schools in Darwin and Alice Springs, but today young people prefer to remain at schools in Tennant Creek.

 Society and culture

 Aboriginal people have lived in the Barkly region for over 40,000 years.
-The Barkly region is steeped in the ancient traditions and beliefs of its traditional custodians; and around nine Aboriginal groups, including the Warumungu, Warlpiri, Kaytetye and Alyawarre people, call the area home.
+The Barkly region is steeped in the ancient traditions and beliefs of its traditional custodians, and around nine Aboriginal groups, including the Warumungu, Warlpiri, Kaytetye and Alyawarre people, call the area home.
 Tennant Creek is an important social, cultural and business centre for many Aboriginal people of various language groups.

 Leisure and entertainment

-The Northern Territory holds several regional events throughout the year, which in some cases can impact on visitor numbers to the region.
+The Northern Territory holds several regional events throughout the year, which in some cases can have an impact on visitor numbers to the region.
 Events located within the Barkly Area during the year include the Desert Harmony Festival, the Barkly Campdraft and Rodeo, Saint Patrick's Day Races, Barkly May Day Muster and the Brunette Downs Races.
 The World Solar Car Challenge takes place every second year.

 The Tennant Creek Public Library services the people of the town and surrounding area.